leedat152/Udacity_Arvato_Project/README.md

 In this section.
 I'll rank the individuals by how likely they are to convert to being a customer, and see how your modeling skills measure up against your fellow students.

 ## Technical Overview
 Step by step workflow from gathering , assessing , cleaning data, exploring data analysis to building model.
-These steps are:
+These following steps are described in detail in notebook:
 - Gathering data
 - Assessing data
 - Explore data analysis